TheShermanTanker/TheShermanTanker/README.md

 ### Java

-I am part of the OpenJDK team with Oracle, which manages development of the official [Java Development Kit](https://github.com/openjdk/jdk) and many related projects, used worldwide by devices to run applications written in the [Java](https://en.wikipedia.org/wiki/Java_(programming_language))
+I am a voluntary committer at OpenJDK, which manages development of the official [Java Development Kit](https://github.com/openjdk/jdk) and many related projects, used worldwide by devices to run applications written in the [Java](https://en.wikipedia.org/wiki/Java_(programming_language))